Diplomatic missions

 Travel papers and visas

-Cuba does not recognise dual citizenship.
-Bulgarian citizens of Cuban origin should enter Cuba with their Cuban passports.
-They should show a valid Bulgarian passport when leaving Cuba.
-According to Cuban law, the Government of Bulgaria cannot provide consular services to Bulgarian citizens or nationals of Cuba who are permanent residents in Bulgaria.
+Cuba does not recognise dual nationality.
+Bulgarian citizens with Cuban citizenship should enter Cuba with their Cuban passport.
+They must show a valid Bulgarian passport to leave Cuba.

 Competitive service

-Cuba is not a signatory to the Hague Convention for certification by “Apostille” of public acts.
+Cuba is not a party to the Hague Convention on the Apostille of Public Acts.

-The certification and legalisation procedure for documents from Cuba for the Republic of Bulgaria is, as follows:
+The procedure for the authentication and legalisation of documents from Cuba intended for the Republic of Bulgaria is as follows:

-The certification and legalisation procedure for documents from the Republic of Bulgaria for Cuba is, as follows:
+Certification procedure for documents from the Republic of Bulgaria intended for for use in the territory of Cuba:

-Thus formed, documents must be accompanied by a translation certified under the same procedures.
+The documents so endorsed must be accompanied by a translation certified in the same established procedure.

 This site uses cookies.
 By accepting cookies you can optimise your browsing experience.